Cleaning fabric trim, with our awesome Fabra Cadabra.

 Blot the surface you need cleaned, dont scrub!

-Don?t spray the product direct into the interior fabric!!
-For the best spot and specific mark cleaning, spray about 4 squirts of the Fabra Cadabra into the applicator pad, making sure it has good coverage on the pad.
+Don't spray the product direct into the interior fabric!!
+For the best spot and specific mark cleaning, spray about 4 squirts of the Fabra Cadabra into the Square Bear applicator pad, making sure it has good coverage on the pad.
 Then apply in a blotting motion from the outside of the mark to the inside, so your not pushing the stain onto new areas of the fabric trim.
-Don?t scrub it either, just use the same blotting motion so not to push the stain even deeper into the fabric (this is especially the case for something like tomato sauce and grease).
+Don't scrub it either, just use the same blotting motion so not to push the stain even deeper into the fabric (this is especially the case for something like tomato sauce and grease).

 You can see the slight lather in this shot as Fabra Cadabra works on removing the stains